Generative multitask learning mitigates target-causing confounding: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) excel at extracting patterns from unstructured data, but these patterns can fail to generalize outside of the training distribution.
-These failures are often attributed to DNNs learning spurious dependencies rather than causal relations~\citep{Ribeiro2016WhyShouldITrustYou,Jo2017SurfaceStatisticalRegularities,Geirhos2020ShortcutLearning}.
+These failures are often attributed to DNNs learning statistical associations rather than causal relations~\citep{Ribeiro2016WhyShouldITrustYou,Jo2017SurfaceStatisticalRegularities,Geirhos2020ShortcutLearning}.
 Therefore, there is a concerted effort to make patterns learned by DNNs satisfy certain properties of causal relations, such as invariance and modularity~\citep{Scholkopf2019CausalityML,Scholkopf2021CRL}.
 This research direction is called causal representation learning.
 Existing approaches to causal representation learning often require additional information in the form of labeled environments~\citep{Arjovsky2019IRM,Lu2021NonlinearIRM} or labeled confounders~\citep{Puli2021NuisanceSpuriousCorrelations}.
-These requirements are restrictive, and therefore it is beneficial to identify more natural settings where existing information can be used for causal representation learning.
+These requirements are restrictive, and it is therefore beneficial to identify more natural settings where existing information can be used for causal representation learning.

-We consider the setting of multitask learning (MTL)~\citep{Caruana1997MTL,Ruder2017MTLOverview,Zhang2017MTLSurvey}, where there is an input $X$ and multiple targets.
-Without loss of generality, we consider two targets, where $Y$ is the main target and $Y'$ is the auxiliary target.
-Both targets are used for training, but predictive performance only matters for the main task.
-The conventional approach to MTL, which we call discriminative multitask learning (DMTL), assumes the targets are conditionally independent given the input.
-This implies the factorization
+We consider the setting of multitask learning (MTL)~\citep{Caruana1997MTL,Ruder2017MTLOverview,Zhang2017MTLSurvey}, where there is an input $\b{x} \in \X$ and multiple targets.
+Without loss of generality, we consider two targets $\b{y} \in \Y$ and $\b{y}' \in \Y'$.
+As is common in the MTL literature, we distinguish $\b{y}$ as being the main target, and $\b{y}'$ as the auxiliary target.
+Both targets are used during training, but only the main target is used during evaluation.
+In the conventional approach to MTL, which we call \emph{discriminative multitask learning} (DMTL), the inference objective is

-During training, $\log p(y \mid x)$ and $\log p(y' \mid x)$ are estimated with separate classifiers that share a subset of their weights.
-Once training is complete, prediction of the main target $Y$ is given by